‘A criminal enterprise’: House slams Greitens’ nonprofit but drops its investigation

 He said the committee had discovered evidence of “sexual assault and domestic violence” associated with Greitens' 2015 extramarital affair.
 And Barnes said documents acquired by the committee could have led to criminal fraud charges relating to how Greitens obtained a donor list from a veterans charity he founded and a grant from the John Templeton Foundation and Washington University.

-But it was the committee’s investigation into Greitens’ nonprofit, known as A New Missouri Inc., that drew the most attention in the days leading up to his resignation.
+But it was the committee’s investigation into Greitens’ nonprofit, A New Missouri Inc., that drew the most attention in the days leading up to his resignation.

-A New Missouri Inc. was founded by Greitens’ political allies in February 2017.
+A New Missouri was founded by Greitens’ political allies in February 2017.
 Because it is a nonprofit, it is not required to disclose its donors or abide by campaign donation limits.

 According to publicly available information, A New Missouri spent more than $2 million over the last year on political ads and contributions to campaign committees advocating on behalf of a right-to-work law.

-How much more it spent that wasn't publicly disclosed is unknown.
+It's unknown how much more the nonprofit spent that wasn't publicly disclosed.

 The House committee issued a subpoena to A New Missouri last month demanding it turn over documents that lawmakers thought could demonstrate efforts to illegally circumvent the state's campaign disclosure laws.

-A Cole County judge initially agreed to force A New Missouri to comply, setting off a panic among the nonprofit’s donors that the inner workings of the dark-money organization were about to be subject to public scrutiny.
+A Cole County judge initially agreed to force A New Missouri to comply, setting off a panic among the nonprofit’s donors that the inner workings of the dark-money organization were about to be opened to public scrutiny.

 Once Greitens resigned, however, the House dropped its effort to enforce the subpoena.